phykn/diffusion_models_tutorial/README.md

-# diffusion_model_tutorial
-Tutorial on diffusion model
+# Tutorial on Diffusion Model